Manage

 5. Bad Relationship With Manager

-A study by Gallup shows that 50% of employees have had to quit a job to get away from a bad manager before.
-When employees don’t get along with their manager, they’re often more stressed and disengaged when compared to those who have a good relationship.
+Gallup reports 50% of employees have quit a job because of a bad manager.
+When employees don’t get along with their manager, they’re often more stressed and disengaged compared to those who have a good relationship.

-The relationship between employees and managers can’t be understated.
-Managers need to befriend, support, and guide employees through good times and bad—when employees don’t feel that support (or worse, when they’re actively disliked or ignored by managers), they’re not going to want to stay.
+The importance of the relationship between employees and managers can’t be overstated.
+Managers need to support and guide employees through good times and bad—when employees don’t feel that support (or worse, when they’re actively disliked or ignored by managers), they’re not going to want to stay.

-All five of these reasons for quitting lead to a few dangerous outcomes: disengaged, burnt out, and unhappy employees.
-They’ll dread coming into work, they’ll feel uninterested in their tasks, and they’ll never go the extra mile.
-And all of that leads to a high chance of quitting.
+All five of these factors can lead to negative outcomes even before people quit, creating disengaged, burned-out, and unhappy employees.
+They’ll dread coming to work, they’ll feel uninterested in their tasks, and they’ll never go the extra mile.
+And yes, eventually, many of them will quit, leaving you saddled with the high costs of turnover.
+Not worth the integrity of your business and bottom line!

 Top 5 Reasons Employees Stay

-To really get a full picture of retention/turnover, we have to look at both why employees leave and why other employees stay.
+While it’s essential to understand why employees leave their jobs, to really get a full picture of turnover and retention, we also have to look at what makes employees stay.
 The strategies below are reliable ways to keep employees engaged and excited in their work and happy in the workplace.

 1. Value-Driven Work for Job Satisfaction

-According to studies, meaningful work is one of the most important things for employees when it comes to retention.
+Surveys show meaningful work is one of the most important factors that make employees want to stay at their job.
 People have to really feel that the work they do every day is important, impactful, and irreplaceable.

 Make sure employees know how important their work is.
 Create a culture of value-based work that strengthens the values and behaviors that you want your employees to exhibit.